Giovanna8/programmingNotes/ACA Notes/intermediate2_notes.markdown

 Slicing

-⋅⋅⋅slicing parts of a word in this example, let's do the first three letters of the string, and then the last six letters `’somestring’.slice(3, 6)`
+slicing parts of a word in this example, let's do the first three letters of the string, and then the last six letters `’somestring’.slice(3, 6)`

 ⋅⋅⋅outputs `'est'`